 Naz Zarreen Oishie

 Naz Zarreen Oishie is an M.Sc. student in the Department of Computer Science at the University of Saskatchewan.
 She is a member of the Interactive Software Engineering Lab.
 She is doing her research under the supervision of Dr. Banani Roy and Dr. Kevin Schneider.
 Her research primarily focuses on building interactive tools for detecting software bugs.
-She is currently serving as the Vice President Social at Computer Science Graduate Council (CSGC) and is working on the council website.
+She is currently serving as the Acting Vice President Internal at Computer Science Graduate Council (CSGC) and is working on the council website.

 Debasish Chakroborti is a graduate student in the Department of Computer Science at the University of Saskatchewan.
 He is serving as the Vice President Social at Computer Science Graduate Council (CSGC) and is promoting the council on social media platforms.
 He has been working in the Software Research Lab under the supervision of Dr. Kevin Schneider and Dr. Chanchal Roy.
 Debasish’s research is focused on software engineering.
 He was the volunteer lead in Digitized Summer Camp, organized by the Department of Computer Science.